 Do I need any ID or other documents?

-No. All are welcome, including children.
+No. All are welcome.
+Children must be accompanied by an adult.
 Our goal is to serve people in need, particularly those with financial hardship.

 What should I bring?